MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgTeamworkTeamAppSetting.md

 Update the tenant-wide teamsAppSettings for all Teams apps in the tenant.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaTeamworkTeamAppSetting](/powershell/module/Microsoft.Graph.Beta.Teams/Update-MgBetaTeamworkTeamAppSetting?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)